-The Fund may be exposed, either directly or indirectly, to exchange-traded funds ("ETFs") that issue index participation units (each an "IPU"), as such term is defined by applicable mutual fund legislation.
+Exchange-traded funds ("ETFs") are listed and trade on a national securities exchange.
+The Fund may be exposed, either directly or indirectly, to ETFs that issue index participation units (each an "IPU"), as such term is defined by applicable mutual fund legislation.
 Generally, an ETF aims to track or replicate an index and such index may be based on equities, futures, bonds, commodities or currencies.
-The securities of ETFs are traded on a national securities exchange.
 ETFs do not sell individual securities directly to investors and generally will only issue their securities in large blocks known as "creation units."
 The investor purchasing a creation unit may sell the individual securities on a secondary market.
 Therefore, the liquidity of ETFs depends on the adequacy of the secondary market.
 There can be no assurance that an ETF's investment objective will be achieved, as ETFs based on an index may not replicate and maintain exactly the composition and relative weightings of securities in the index.
 ETFs are subject to the risks of investing in the underlying securities.
 If the Fund invests in an ETF, the Fund, as a holder of the securities of the ETF, will bear its pro rata portion of the ETF's expenses, including advisory fees.
 These expenses are in addition to the direct expenses of the Fund's own operations.